chevah/geck/content/javascript.rst

 ================

-In JS there is no strict way of defining a class and instances are created using a function and new operator.
+In JS there is no strict way of defining a class and instances are created using a function and the `new` operator.

-When defining a class we use an anonymous function to allow class private instances and create a new class scope.
+When defining a class we use an anonymous function to allow private class instances and create a new class scope.

 .. sourcecode:: javascript